Montana INBRE / USP Undergraduate Research Programs

 Undergraduate Student Funding Opportunity

-Applications for 2017 -2018 Academic Year are due Sept 15.
-Apply through MSU's Undergraduate Scholars Program.
-Complete details below!
+Applications for 2019 Spring Semester are due Dec.
+9. Apply through MSU's Undergraduate Scholars Program.
+Additional details below.

 Montana INBRE Student, Delancey Doty.
 Photo courtesy of Kelly Gorham

 - Are you interested in a career in which you can contribute to biomedical advances?

 - Are you currently enrolled in a program of study that is supporting your intended career path?

 - Would you like to start or continue research related to the biomedical sciences?

 - Are you an undergraduate student currently enrolled at MSU and in good academic standing?